Ciano1996/AuctionMechanism/README.md

 This method let the user to check all the active auction at the moment, receiving all the important information about their status

 * AuctionOwner:
-This method let the peer using it, have a list of all the active auction it own as creator, reveiving the important information about each one
+This method let the peer using it, have a list of all the active auction it owns as creator, receiving the name of each one

 * FindAuctionByCategory:
 This method let the user have a list of all the active auctions belonging to the same category